by Daniel N. Clark

 beginning for several of us with the Fall 1987 Lady of the Lake Dance Camp at

 Lake Couer d'Alene sponsored by the Spokane Folkore Society.
-The featured specialty dance that year was
+The featured

-Cajun, which caught our imagination.
-In
+specialty dance that year was Cajun, which caught our imagination.
+In 1988, Barbara and I started teaching Cajun

-music of Frenchie and the Swamp Rats, later renamed
+two-step, waltz and jitterbug to the music of Frenchie and the Swamp Rats,

-on guitar, and Howard Ostby on the scrub board.
+Howard Ostby on the scrub board.
+The

-Trudy, and Glenn, along with Jerry and Julie Yokel.
+Glenn, along with Jerry and Julie Yokel.

 Contra Dance Classes.